Kaushik Basu: Career

-Over the years Basu has held visiting professorships at the Massachusetts Institute of Technology, Harvard University, the Institute for Advanced Study in Princeton, New Jersey, the Université catholique de Louvain's Center for Operations Research and Econometrics (CORE) in Louvain-la-Neuve, Belgium, and the London School of Economics, where he was a distinguished visitor in 1993.
-Additionally, he was a visiting scientist at the Indian Statistical Institute, a public university in Kolkata, India.
+Basu has held visiting professorships at the Massachusetts Institute of Technology, Harvard University, the Institute for Advanced Study in Princeton, New Jersey, the Université catholique de Louvain's Center for Operations Research and Econometrics (CORE) in Louvain-la-Neuve, Belgium, and the London School of Economics, where he was a distinguished visitor in 1993.
+Additionally, he was a visiting scientist at the Indian Statistical Institute, a public university in Kolkata.

-Before his appointment as the World Bank's Chief Economist, Basu was the Chief Economic Adviser to India's Ministry of Finance while on leave from Cornell University where he is Professor of Economics and the C. Marks Professor of International Studies.
+Basu was the Chief Economic Adviser to India's Ministry of Finance while on leave from Cornell University where he is Professor of Economics and the C. Marks Professor of International Studies.
 A Fellow of the Econometric Society and recipient of the Mahalanobis Memorial Medal, Basu has published scientific papers in development economics, game theory, industrial organisation, political economy, the economics of child labour, and crafted the traveller's dilemma.

 In 1992 he founded the Centre for Development Economics at the Delhi School of Economics, and served as its first executive director until 1996.

-His entry into government in 2009 was a new experience.
-In an interview with the Bengali magazine Desh, he said his earlier experience of government, when he was setting up CDE, was not a happy one.
-Letters and phone calls were met with no response.
-In desperation he went to see the then Finance Minister, Manmohan Singh.
-Many bureaucrats saw him waiting to meet the Minister.
-Thereafter their behaviour changed so markedly that he toyed with the idea of writing to the Minister to visit him periodically but not to disturb the Minister, just to sit in his waiting area for a while and go away.